nitinkc/nitinkc.github.io/_posts/developerTools/2022-02-12-terminal-commands.md

 * diskutil - versatile disk management utility (info, formatting, mounting, repairing, etc)

 ## Misc
-* echo - to send something to "standard output" (useful in pipes, etc)
-* open - to open a file or a folder (in the Finder)
 * date - to display the current date and time (in various formats)
 * sleep - to pause execution for a given number of seconds (useful in scripts)
 * wc ("word count") - to display the number of characters, words, and lines in a text file